polterguy/polterguy.github.io/dashboard/configuration/index.md

 ## Sockets configuration

 The `url` setting here allows you to override which URL clients needs to use to negotiate a socket channel with your server.
-You can also completely turn OFF web sockets entirely here, by changing the value to `null` or remove the section entirely.
+You can also completely turn off web sockets entirely here, by changing the value to `null` or remove the section entirely.